GilianPonte/whereswaldoIJRM/README.md

 ### Privacy attack
 - privacy_attack.py provides the code for replicating our privacy attack with detailed comments.

 We recommend using Google Colab with a custom VM from Google Cloud Platform (especially for the privacy attack).
-Most of the time, we used 64 CPU's and around 60GB of RAM.
+Most of the time, we used 64 CPUs and around 120GB of RAM.